Robotics and Automation in the Food Industry

 Current and Future Technologies

-- D Caldwell, Italian Institute of Technology, Italy
+- Darwin Caldwell, Italian Institute of Technology, Italy

 The implementation of robotics and automation in the food sector offers great potential for improved safety, quality and profitability by optimising process monitoring and control.
 Robotics and automation in the food industry provides a comprehensive overview of current and emerging technologies and their applications in different industry sectors.